 Buddies Club Playscheme, now Buddies Clubs and Services was started by a group of parents in northwest Glasgow in October 1994.
-They started a Sunday afternoon play club for their children affected by disability, most aged five to ten.
-Because of their disabilities, the children were and still are denied the freedom of any sort of play or peer interaction.
+They started a Sunday afternoon play club for their children who have a disability, most aged five to ten.
+Because of their disabilities, the children were denied the freedom of any sort of play or peer interaction.
 Existence for most of them was school and home – social life nil.

 Work done in a local church hall by parents, family and friends, was so successful that we moved to larger premises and started an afterschool Club three days a week.